 Alexandra Crouwers is member of the Deep Histories Fragile Memories research group, part of the Lieven Gevaert Research Centre (KU Leuven) and the Intermedia research unit of Luca School of Arts, Brussels.

-This blog is here for several reasons: the posts collect all that has to do with the research, it functions as a reminder, and as a way to communicate progress and findings.
+This blog is here for several reasons: it functions as a reminder, and as a way to collect research.
 Please keep in mind this blog is a work in progress.

 Latest posts